 freshly ground pepper to taste

-Reduce the heat to medium-high and mix the ingredients in the wok.
-Add the remaining sea salt flakes with prepared calabacita, a little squash in English.
-Continue to fold and mix for about 3 minutes.
-Make a well at the center of the wok and add prepared shrimp.
-Quickly stir the shrimp until slightly cooked and mix.
+Reduce the heat to medium-high and continue mixing the ingredients in the wok.
+Add the remaining sea salt flakes and the prepared calabacita.
+Continue folding and mixing for about three minutes.

-Once again, make a well and add prepared egg.
-Scramble the egg until nearly cooked and then mix all the ingredients again.
-Ground black peppers over the wok, three or four twists.
+Grind black pepper over the wok—about three or four twists.
 Taste the fried rice.
-If you feel like it needs a little bit of something, add a pinch or two of sea salt flakes and ground black pepper to your taste.
-Continue to fold and mix for a minute or two before serving.
-Enjoy this Surf & Turf Fried Rice served with kimchi!
+If it needs a little more seasoning, add a pinch or two of sea salt flakes and more freshly ground black pepper to your taste.

 Comments